Yrishe/2D-Game/README.md

 Game project

-This game is based in JavaScript specifically in p5.Js Library.
+This game is mainly based in JavaScript specifically with p5.Js Library. sdfdsfdsf